 If you’re looking for a nursing career that comes with a high level of autonomy, professional respect, increasing opportunity and an excellent average salary, you’ll want to consider becoming a CRNA.

 2. Become an RN with a Bachelor of Science in Nursing (BSN)

 To become a nurse anesthetist, you are required to have a registered nurse (RN) license and a doctoral degree from an accredited CRNA program.
 While it’s true that you can become an RN after earning your associate degree in nursing, many CRNA programs require a BSN in order to apply.

 Certain BSN programs are specifically set up for future-focused students who’ve set their sights on advanced practice, specialized careers.
 For example, Herzing University offers a frequently updated BSN curriculum based upon the needs and demands of today’s job market.

+The time needed to become a nurse can vary.
 At Herzing, there are several different entry points to the BSN program, depending on where you are in your current career and the amount of transferrable credits you already have from prior learning and work experiences.

 One significant advantage of choosing Herzing is that the school’s BSN program has six start dates throughout the year, ensuring you can start soon, but allowing enough time to make any necessary adjustments to your personal and work schedules to accommodate your studies.